How do I “win” the Open Challenge?

 When promoting your own project, we encourage you to send friends, family and networks directly to your project page and not the GlobalGiving homepage.
 Sending them exactly where they need to go will increase the chances of donation.

 If you already have a donor network, you can email them about the Challenge.
-We have provided some worksheets to help you develop emails and other content in the Toolkit (Fundraising and Marketing Resources).
-Be sure to include a link directly to your project page so no one has to wonder where to go to donate.
+You may also want to check out our Online Fundraising Toolkit to learn more about how you can develop your fundraising strategy.
+When contacting your donor network, be sure to include a link directly to your project page so no one has to wonder where to go to donate.

 Whether you email your friends, family and personal network or talk to them in person, emphasize why the Challenge is important to you and your organization.
 These people know you personally and want to help YOU.
 If they understand why this Challenge is important to YOU, they are more likely to help.